How To Clean Your Ceiling Fan Like a Pro

 Credits: Audacy

-Can I clean my ceiling fan while the blades are moving?
+Can I clean the fan while it’s running?

-How can I keep dust from building up on my ceiling fan?
+How do I keep dust from building up?